-Math: Students who score at achievement "Level 1" on FSA math in grades 7-8, will be required to receive remediation in a remedial math course.
-For those students in grades 7-8 who have not taken the FSA, priority will be based upon the greatest need beginning with the 1st percentile and progressing to the 24th percentile on standardized tests in math.
-Students in grades 9-10 will be taking "End-of-Course" exams for meeting Florida Math graduation requirements.
+Math: Students who score at achievement "Level 1" on FCAT 2.0 NGSSS FSA in math in grades 7-8, will be required to receive remediation through a Progress Monitoring Plan (PMP) in a remedial math course.
+For those students in grades 7-8 who have not taken the FCAT 2.0 FSA, priority will be based upon the greatest need beginning with the $1^{st}$ percentile and progressing to the $24^{th}$ percentile on standardized tests in math.
+Students in grades 9-10 will be taking "End-of- Course" exams for meeting Florida Math graduation requirements.
 Secondary schools will utilize the COMPASS program to provide an opportunity for students to remediate course work or to receive credit and grade recovery.
 Students, parents and teachers are encouraged to work together in order to meet the needs of the student.
 Remedial services are available in all Clay county secondary schools through the regular or Dropout Prevention Programs.